Remember that Pixar movie where little Riley has all these emotions running around, trying to make sense of her new world?

 Each issue alone is tough.
 Added together?
 Fear bombards you.

 - First, take a moment to breathe.
-Put on some relaxing or upbeat music.
+Put on relaxing or upbeat music.
 Treat yourself to a bath.
-Watch some old home movies.
+Watch some old home movies or some classics.

 - Consciously do the same exchange in your mind.
 Problems are weights that hold you down.
 Challenges are trials you can work through.